Maths and Olympics: How fast could Usain Bolt run?

 NEW RECORD COULD BE 9.40 SECONDS

-With Bolt, the distance is set - at 100 metres - but there's a lot that could be done with the timing, according to Barrow.
+With Bolt, the distance is set - at 100 meters - but there's a lot that could be done with the timing, according to Barrow.

 "So if Bolt could get his reaction time down to say 0.13 seconds, which is good but not exceptional, he'd make some improvement on his overall record time of 9.58.
 It may only be few hundredths of a second, but it's certainly room for improvement."